+On May 22, 2023, the BOD of the Company declared cash dividends amounting to ₱1.6 billion which shall not be remitted earlier than May 30, 2023.
+On May 30, 2023, the declared cash dividends of ₱1.6 billion was paid to Prudential Corporation Holdings Limited.
+The Company submitted the corresponding post dividend distribution reportorial requirements to the IC on June 23, 2023.

 On November 23, 2023, the BOD of the Company declared additional cash dividends amounting to ₱1.35 billion which shall not be remitted earlier than November 29, 2023.
-In November 29, 2023, the declared cash dividends of ₱1.35 billion was paid to Prudential Corporation Holdings Limited.
+On November 29, 2023, the declared cash dividends of ₱1.35 billion was paid to Prudential Corporation Holdings Limited.
 The Company submitted the corresponding post dividend distribution reportorial requirements to the IC on December 27, 2023.

-On May 20, 2022, the BOD of the Company declared cash dividends amounting to ₱940.00 million which shall not be remitted earlier than May 31, 2022.
-In May 31, 2022, the declared cash dividends of ₱940.00 million was paid along with the remaining ₱340.00 million cash dividends already declared in May 19, 2021 but not yet paid.
-The Company submitted the corresponding post dividend distribution reportorial requirements to the IC on June 27, 2022 and the contents of the submission were found to be in order by the IC in a letter dated January 6, 2022.

-As at December 31, 2023, the Company's unappropriated retained earnings of \$\mathbb{P}\$19.24 billion is in excess of its paid-up capital of \$\mathbb{P}\$962.00 million.
+As at December 31, 2024, the Company's unappropriated retained earnings of \$\mathbb{P}20.72\$ billion is in excess of its paid-up capital of \$\mathbb{P}962.00\$ million.
 However, the Company plans to use the excess retained earnings to comply with the increasing capital and new regulatory requirements by the IC, as well as the Company's plan for new investment initiatives.
 The Company, being an insurance company, has special circumstances due to special reserve requirements of the IC, thus, exempted from prohibition of retaining surplus profits in excess of one hundred (100%) percent of paid-in capital stock, under Section 42 of the Revised Corporation Code of the Philippines.
 The exemption provision indicates that "when it can be clearly shown that such retention is necessary under special circumstances obtaining in the corporation, such as when there is need for special reserve for probable contingencies."